momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 It's worth noting that all of the above full examples pass a standard pep8 linter.
 They are all patterns that I've seen somewhere in thoroughly tested and used production code, and they can be made to work.
 But the question I want to answer is, what are the best practices to make code as correct, readable, and maintainable as possible?

 ### Classifying exceptions
-So far we've enumerated three ways exception handlers are used:
+So far we've enumerated three ways exceptions are used:

 #### 1. Unusual, expected cases.